Shayne451/Shayne451/README.md

-- 👋 Hi, I’m @Shayne451
+- 👋 Hi, I’m Shayne.
+Your very own fat dicked white boy who turns stop don't into don't stop faster than you cum on it
-- 👀 I’m interested in ... porn
+- 👀 I’m interested in ... graphic porn.
+Real gonzo shit.
+The type of snuff that makes motherless look like gravure
-- 🌱 I’m currently learning ... lua
+- 🌱 I’m currently learning ... what household chemicals do when you stir them up in a big pot
-- 💞️ I’m looking to collaborate on ... sex tapes
+- 💞️ I’m looking to collaborate on ... can't say that here ;)
 - 📫 How to reach me ...
-Don't
+Don't.
+I'll come for you.
+Oil up, bitch.
 - 😄 Pronouns: ... ?
 - ⚡ Fun fact: ...
 I'm gonna find you...
 THEN FUCK YOU!!!!!!!!!